-- 5.1 The student will be provided with a copy of the Programme Handbook.
-These supplement the Regulations and are approved by School Board. - 5.2 External Examiners are appointed and operate in accordance with procedures determined by Senate and the School Board. - 5.3 Membership of the Board of Examiners is approved by School Board and consists of the academic staff involved in teaching modules, approved External Assessors, the relevant External Examiners and the School Manager.
-The Chair of the Board of Examiners will normally be the Associate Dean for Quality and Academic Standards or the Associate Dean for Learning and Teaching. - 5.4 Students will be allocated a Personal Tutor/Advisor of Studies whose responsibility it is to advise students on and approve their choice of modules, electives and programme of study and provide general academic and pastoral advice and support. - 5.5 The relationship between the School and external bodies involved in the delivery of the programme is subject to the formal approval and quality assurance mechanisms of the School.
-External bodies are involved in the assessment of practice, Boards of Examiners, and the provision of external lectures.
+- 5.1 The student will be provided with a link to the Programme Handbook.
+These supplement the Regulations and are approved by School QASC. - 5.2 External Examiners are appointed and operate in accordance with procedures determined by Senate and the School QASC. - 5.3 Membership of the Board of Examiners is approved by School Board and consists of the relevant academic staff, the relevant External Examiners and the School Manager.
+The Chair of the Board of Examiners will normally be the Associate Dean of Quality and Academic Standards, the Associate Dean of Learning and Teaching, the Head of Undergraduate Studies or the Head of Taught Postgraduate Studies. - 5.4 Students will be allocated an Adviser of Studies whose responsibility it is to advise students on and approve their choice of modules, electives and programme of study and provide general academic and pastoral advice and support.